 The Vice President and Dean of Student Affairs shall keep the instructor and student informed of the status of the disciplinary proceedings, especially with regard to the student's attendance at further class sessions.

 Pursuant to Executive Order 148, the President may order the "immediate suspension" of any student for the interim period pending a hearing whenever it is determined that such action is "required in order to protect lives or property and to ensure the maintenance of order."
-If, in the instructor's judgment, immediate suspension is warranted or necessary, he/she shall contact the Vice President and Dean of Student Affairs immediately.
+If, in the instructor's judgment, immediate suspension is warranted or necessary, they shall contact the Vice President and Dean of Student Affairs immediately.
 A student so suspended must be provided an opportunity for a speedy hearing pursuant to Executive Order 148 with respect to the immediate suspension.

 For further information consult especially the California Code of Regulations (Title 5) Sections 41301-41304, the California Education Code Section 66017, and CSU Executive Order 148.